Goal Setting

 Vision boards

 A vision board is a visual collage that displays images, words, and symbols representing your goals, dreams, and values.
-Its designed to make your intentions visible and emotionally meaningful, helping you to stay focused and motivated.
+It is designed to make your intentions visible and emotionally meaningful, helping you to stay focused and motivated.
 It is a meaningful expression of your goals and dreams.
 It helps you stay inspired.
 You can move through each day with focused intention.

-Seeing your intentions in front of you everyday helps focus the mind.
+Seeing your intentions in front of you every day helps focus the mind.
 It channels energy to attract your dreams.
 This triggers a process that reprograms your subconscious mind.

 How do Vision Boards work?